manocodes/google-cloud-experiments/docs/compute/gcp_eventarc_deep_dive.md

 ## 5. Exam Tips
 - Whenever you see **"respond to changes in [GCP Service X] that doesn't have a native trigger,"** the answer is likely **Eventarc via Audit Logs**.
-- Eventarc is the backbone of **Cloud Functions 2nd Gen**.
+- **Cloud Functions Triggers**: In 2nd Gen Cloud Functions, "Eventarc" *is* the trigger mechanism.
+In 1st Gen, they were separate "Background Functions".
-- Use Eventarc to trigger **Workflows** for complex, multi-step orchestration.
+- Use Eventarc to trigger **Workflows** for complex, multi-step orchestration (e.g., "When image uploaded -> Transcode -> Update DB -> Email User").